roboticmonkey/The_Better_Boulder_Buraeu/README.md

 ###The Boulder Page 'User View'
 When a user is logged in they have the ability to rate the location or add comments.
-If they have not rated the particulare location they will see the average rating for that location, also in green.
+If they have not rated the particular location they will see the average rating for that location, also in green.

 ![The Better Boulder Bureau User View Boulder page ](/static/user_view_boulder.png)

 ###The Route Page 'User View'
 When a user is logged in they have the ability to rate the route or add comments.
-If they have rated the climbing route they will see their rating for that location, also in blue.
+If they have rated the climbing route they will see their rating for that location, in blue.

 ![The Better Boulder Bureau User View Route page ](/static/user_view_route.png)